 .030 Appropriate Use

-.060 Reporting Violations
+.070 Reporting Violations

 "Respect for intellectual labor and creativity is vital to academic discourse and enterprise.
 This principle applies to works of all authors and publishers in all media.
 It encompasses respect for the right to acknowledgment, the right to privacy, and the right to determine the form, manner, and terms of publication and distribution.
 Because electronic information is volatile and easily reproduced, respect for the work and personal expression of others is especially critical in computer environments.
-Violations of authorial integrity, including plagiarism, invasion of privacy, unauthorized access, and trade secret and copyright violations, may be grounds for sanctions against members of the academic community."
-The EDUCOM Code.
+Violations of authorial integrity, including plagiarism, invasion of privacy, unauthorized access, and trade secret and copyright violations, may be grounds for sanctions against members of the academic community."— The EDUCOM Code

-This document constitutes a university-wide policy for the appropriate use of all KSU computing and network resources.
+This document constitutes a university-wide policy for the appropriate use of all K-State computing and network resources.
 It is intended to provide effective protection of individual users, equitable access, and proper management of those resources.
 These guidelines are intended to supplement, not replace, all existing laws, regulations, agreements, and contracts which currently apply to those resources.

-Access to KSU networks and computer systems is granted subject to University policies and local, state, and federal laws.
+Access to K-State networks and computer systems is granted subject to University policies and local, state, and federal laws.
 Appropriate use should always be legal and ethical, reflect academic honesty and community standards, and show restraint in the consumption of shared resources.
 It should demonstrate respect for intellectual property; ownership of data; system security mechanisms; and individuals' rights to privacy, freedom of speech, and freedom from intimidation, harassment, and unwarranted annoyance.

 The University is not responsible for unacceptable or unethical use of the information technology environment including computer and computer networks or electronic communication system.